leonp5/wttconference/README.md

+## moved the project to GitLab: https://gitlab.com/leonp5/whfm

 ## WTT Conference

-"wttConference" is a responsive website for conference of teacher trainees (22-06-2020 - 28-06-2020).
+"wttConference" is a responsive website for conference of teacher trainees.
 It shows the conference information, makes a online registration possible and gives the promoters of the conference the possibility to see how many persons have registered.

 ---